 - Offered a WAC Certificate that helps faculty enrich their teaching with WAC,

-- Supported thesis, dissertation, and project writers with “Thesis Retreats at Pollak Library,”
+- Supported thesis, dissertation, and project writers with online and in-person “Thesis Retreats at Pollak Library,”

-- Consulted with faculty and departments that want to use writing to improve students’ learning, and
+- Consulted with faculty and departments that want to use writing equitably to improve students’ learning,

-- Hosted two guest speakers, Dr. Linda Adler-Kassner (UC Santa Barbara’s Faculty Director of the Center for Innovative Teaching, Research, and Learning) and Dr. Dan Melzer (UC Davis's Associate Director of First-Year Composition), and Dr. Nicole Gonzales-Howell (U of San Francisco, Assoc.
+- Hosted four guest speaker events.
+Speakers included Dr. Linda Adler-Kassner (UC Santa Barbara’s Faculty Director of the Center for Innovative Teaching, Research, and Learning), Dr. Dan Melzer (twice, UC Davis's Associate Director of First-Year Composition), and Dr. Nicole Gonzales-Howell (U of San Francisco, Assoc.
 Prof. of English and Rhetoric).